aciccarello/ciccarello.me/posts/photos/2025-10-06-dallas-arbor.md

 ---

 Some pictures from our time at the Dallas Arboretum last month.
+I'm so glad we had a chance to visit.
 There were _so many_ pumpkins and pumpkin structures!
-I loved seeing all the Oaxacan inspired art!
+I particularly loved seeing all the Oaxacan inspired art!

 ![A small decorative hut with orange pumpkins lining the walls](/assets/img/2025-dallas-arbor-pumpkin-house.jpg)